andrews05/ResForge/README.txt

 	3) The pertinent keywords or their equivalents in the above item should retain the specified order wherever reasonably applicable (e.g. for @class and @protocol comments)
 	4) The value for the @created keyword should take the following form:	YYYY-MM-DD
-	5) The value for the @change keyword should take the following form:	YYYY-MM-DD Author: Description where Author is an identifier for the person who made the change, not necessarilly the value in @author.
+	5) The value for the @updated keyword should take the following form:	YYYY-MM-DD Author: Description where Author is an identifier for the person who made the change, not necessarilly the value in @author.
 Convention is that it simply contains the initials of the person.
 */